anabramos/getnailedwithdany/README.md

 All user stories are documented with their respective acceptance criteria, story points and MoSCoW prioritization on [my Github Issues](https://github.com/anabramos/getnailedwithdany/issues)

+#### Core User Stories (Must Have, Should Have)
 1. As the business owner I can log in so that I can access the site's backend.
 2. As the business owner I can accept or cancel any booking requests so that I can manage last minute changes to my schedule.
 3. As the business owner I can create, remove, update or delete the services provided from the website list so that the website always translates the services I have available at different moments.
 4. As the business owner I can update the price of services from the website list so that I can keep the website up to date to accurately reflect the market prices.
-5. As the business owner I can prevent guests from requesting more than one time slot per week so that I can efficiently manage customer expectations and schedule.
-6. As the business owner I can see a profile picture of each client when I receive a booking request so that I know who to expect each day at my house.
-7. As a client I can navigate the website intuitively so that I can find the information I need.
+5. As a client I can navigate the website intuitively so that I can find the information I need.
-8. As a client I can get key information about services provided and prices from the landing page so that I can decide based on that if I want to register for an account.
+6. As a client I can get key information about services provided and prices from the landing page so that I can decide based on that if I want to register for an account.
-9. As a client I can see the Instagram account of the service provider on the website so that I can check the quality of her work before registering for an account.
-10. As a client I can send any questions or concerns to the service provider through the website so that I can receive any additional information I might need.
+7. As a client I can send any questions or concerns to the service provider through the website so that I can receive any additional information I might need.
-11. As a client I can register or log in so that I can make booking requests.
+8. As a client I can register or log in so that I can make booking requests.
-12. As a client I can easily see when I am logged in or logged out so that I know if I need to act upon that based on what I would like to do in the website.
+9. As a client I can easily see when I am logged in or logged out so that I know if I need to act upon that based on what I would like to do in the website.
-13. As a client I can send a request for a booking time so that I can make an appointment to get my nails done.
+10. As a client I can send a request for a booking time so that I can make an appointment to get my nails done.
-14. As a client I can delete or change an existing booking request so that my booking requests can respond to any last minute change I might have in my schedule
+11. As a client I can delete or change an existing booking request so that my booking requests can respond to any last minute change I might have in my schedule

+#### Future Features (Could Have, Won't Have)
+11. As the business owner I can prevent guests from requesting more than one time slot per week so that I can efficiently manage customer expectations and schedule.
+13. As the business owner I can see a profile picture of each client when I receive a booking request so that I know who to expect each day at my house.
+14. As a client I can see the Instagram account of the service provider on the website so that I can check the quality of her work before registering for an account.
 15. As a client I can edit my personal details so that these are up to date in case I need to be contacted by the service provider.

 ### Agile Practices